Prestigious publication names Latham to its Global Elite list in recognition of the firm’s standout data protection expertise.

 Tim Wybitul, a leading data privacy lawyer, advises German and global companies on complex data protection issues.
 He represents clients in data privacy litigation, internal investigations, and other data-related disputes.

 Mr. Wybitul advises clients on complex, high-stakes data protection and privacy matters, including:

-- Negotiations with data protection authorities
+- Communication and negotiations with data protection authorities, including settlements

 Mr. Wybitul combines an affinity for information technology with specific training to provide clients with practical, business-oriented strategies.
 He is a Certified Information Privacy Professional (CIPP-E) and a certified specialist lawyer for German employment law.
 He has provided expert testimonies to the German Parliament (Deutscher Bundestag) regarding the development of German data protection laws.

 Mr. Wybitul co-edits the German-language Data Privacy Law Journal (Zeitschrift für Datenschutz) published by Verlag C.H.
 Beck.
 He regularly publishes articles on data protection topics, both in leading German and English legal publications.
 His articles are cited by the European Court of Justice, German Federal Supreme Court, Federal Administrational Court, Federal Labor Court, and courts of appeal.
 He lectures on data protection at the Goethe University in Frankfurt.